letsencrypt/cp-cps/CP-CPS.md

 ### 6.1.5 Key sizes

-ISRG Root CA RSA Private Keys are at least 4096 bits in length.

-ISRG Root CA ECDSA Private Keys are at least 384 bits in length.

-ISRG Subordinate CA RSA Private Keys are at least 2048 bits in length.

-ISRG Subordinate CA ECDSA Private Keys are at least 384 bits in length.
+ISRG Root CA key pairs are either RSA keys whose encoded modulus size is 4096 bits, or ECDSA keys which are a valid point on the NIST P-384 elliptic curve.

+ISRG Subordinate CA key pairs are either RSA keys whose encoded modulus size is 2048 bits, or ECDSA keys which are a valid point on the NIST P-384 elliptic curve.

+Public keys in Subscriber Certificates issued by ISRG are either RSA keys whose encoded modulus size is 2048, 3072, or 4096 bits; or ECDSA keys which are a valid point on the NIST P-256, P-384, or P-521 elliptic curves.

 ### 6.1.6 Public key parameters generation and quality checking

 ISRG uses HSMs conforming to FIPS 186-4, capable of providing random number generation and on-board creation of at least 2048-bit RSA keys and at least 384-bit ECDSA keys.

-Per NIST SP 800‐89 (<https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-89.pdf>), section 5.3.3, the CA ensures that:

-* the public exponent of any RSA key used in a DV-SSL Certificate is in the range between 2<sup>16</sup>+1 and 2<sup>256</sup>-1, and
-* the modulus of such a certificate is an odd number, not the power of a prime, and has no factors smaller than 752.
+Per [NIST SP 800‐89](https://doi.org/10.6028/NIST.SP.800-89), section 5.3.3, the CA ensures that all RSA keys in ISRG CA and Subscriber certificates have a public exponent of 65537 and an odd modulus which has no factors smaller than 752.

+Per [NIST SP 800-56A (Revision 2)](https://doi.org/10.6028/NIST.SP.800-56Ar2), Section 5.6.2.3.2, the CA ensures that all ECDSA keys in ISRG CA and Subscriber certificates comply with the ECC Full Public Key Validation Routine.

 ### 6.1.7 Key usage purposes (as per X.509 v3 key usage field)